 Crypto tumblers help you stay private as you transact on the blockchain, keeping your dealings away from the public eye, preserving your identity, and obscuring sensitive information on the transactions you have made.

 Drawbacks of crypto tumblers

 If you remove the benefit of keeping transactions and identities private from the picture, little is left regarding the benefits of using a Bitcoin mixing service.
 Firstly, one major flaw of crypto mixers is supporting only one asset type at a time and only in a determinate amount (e.g. only in batches of 1 BTC at a time per mixer), thus severely limiting their privacy prospect.

-Most crypto mixing services also operate in legal obscurity and might get you in trouble if your jurisdiction introduces a law against them and applies it retrospectively.
+Most crypto mixing services operate in a legal gray area, where the legality of privacy-enhancing activities like "cleaning coins" remains uncertain.
+Using such services might get you in trouble if your jurisdiction introduces a law against them and applies it retrospectively.
 On top of that, the unchartered territory of crypto mixers is riddled with scams, seizures, outright fraud, and shutdowns.

 Fraudulent services aside, some cryptocurrency mixers provide somewhat flawed privacy.
 With the help of blockchain forensics and analytics firms, law enforcement agencies can bypass some of the mixing models these services use.
 This is particularly true when it comes to KYC’d accounts in centralized exchanges, for example.